UofT-DSI/production/README.md

 Learners are encouraged to be active participants while coding and are encouraged to ask questions throughout the module.
 Learners are expected to follow along with the coding, creating files and folders to navigate and manipulate.
 Learners should be active participants while coding and are encouraged to ask questions throughout.

 # Course Schedule

+The schedule is tentative and may be modified as needed.
+Learners will be notified of schedule changes.

 |Class|Date        |Topic                             |
 |-----|------------|----------------------------------|